anushkasync/YouTube-Intelligence-System/README.md

 * Production: inference-only API surface

 ### Deterministic Orchestration vs Autonomous Agents
-The system uses a deterministic pipeline instead of autonomous agents because the workflow is fixed and well-structured (transcript extraction, chunking, retrieval, generation, and evaluation).

-Agent-based orchestration was avoided to reduce unnecessary complexity and overhead.
+Uses a deterministic pipeline instead of autonomous agents because the workflow is fixed and structured, reducing orchestration complexity and overhead.